 Working paper only.
 The permanent place of abode test can catch individuals who believe they have left NZ but retain property there.
 Have a qualified NZ chartered accountant review before departing.

-Pasting this into your AI section by section is slow and easy to get wrong.
-Connect to your AI and it loads the whole rule automatically — with dependency resolution, conservative defaults, and a handoff to a licensed accountant when you need one.
+Pasting this into your AI section by section is slow and easy to get wrong. and it loads the whole Guide automatically — with dependency resolution and conservative defaults, every figure cited to its source.

-Other New Zealand computations in the OpenAccountants library.
+Other New Zealand computations in the OpenAccountants Tax Library.